 Comfortable people are happy people and happy people always look and feel better in their wedding photos.
 We live in a country of such varying weather conditions, so we’re prone to super hot days, cold days, wind, rain etc. What you choose to wear can play a big role on your Wedding Day.

 Fellas, consider if a 3 piece suit with a vest is appropriate for that summer wedding.
 I can tell you from experience, getting all sweaty everywhere you’d rather not isn’t comfortable so I really feel for the lads rocking a Winter kit on a 38deg sunny January afternoon – it happens… Dress to be comfortable and look classy also.

 Brides and Bridesmaids – the dresses are obviously so important, you’ll know what’s best for you and there are many amazing gowns out there.
-Probably the biggest hassle I see for ladies encounter is difficult footwear and hair that is uncontrolled in windy conditions.
+Probably the biggest hassle I see the ladies encounter is difficult footwear and hair that is uncontrolled in windy conditions.
 Bring a shawl or a jacket for the cooler months.
 Stylise them, theme them as they can look fantastic in photos and don’t forget to bring some flats or thongs so you can ditch the heels at some point – your feet will love you by the end of the day!